erostefano/humanSunglassesAnalyzer.js/Operation/Operation.md

 ## Training

 - Periodically train and test new models with recent data and improvements.
-- Deploy and sign updated models to production.
+- Sign and deploy updated models to production.

 ## Application